What really happened to Malaysia Airlines MH370 in 2014?

 Freescale Semiconductor link

-MH370 was carrying twenty employees of US technology company Freescale Semiconductor, which had a large semi-conductor manufacturing facility near Kuala Lumpur.
+MH370 was carrying twenty employees of US technology company Freescale Semiconductor, which had a large semiconductor manufacturing facility near Kuala Lumpur.

 Freescale Semiconductor, Inc. was an American semiconductor manufacturer created by the divestment of the Semiconductor Products part of Motorola in 2004.
 It was bought by a private investor group in 2006 and subsequently merged into NXP Semiconductors in 2015.

 It manufactured microchips for different sectors, including the defense industry.
-Twelve employees were from Malaysia and eight from China.
+Twelve employees were from Malaysia, and eight were from China.
 There were some theories that several of the employees of the plane were about to submit a parent for the dyes used on semiconductor boards, but this does seem to be a reason to take down the plane, especially as the patent owner would have reverted to Freescale in the event of their deaths.

 Hijack